stuartsessions/verademo-app-docker/README.md

       - db
 ```
 This will use the docker file `/docker/Dockerfile-NodeJS`and start a brand new node.js container in version 16.
 It copies over the verademo nod.js API from the veradmo-api repository (https://gitlab.com/verademo-app/verademo-api).
 The container will be started with an open port on 8000.
-Once started you should have a running API applciation at http://YOUR-LOCAL-IP:8000/.
+Once started you should have a running API application at http://YOUR-LOCAL-IP:8000/.
 Please refere to the full documentation of the API https://gitlab.com/verademo-app/verademo-api.

 ### The Database Section